This Ultrasonic Device Will Evict Pests From Your RV

-Little rodents may look cute, but they’re anything but adorable when they’re building nests in your RV or car.
-Their sharp little teeth and powerful nesting instincts can destroy a vehicle’s insulation, hoses and wiring system overnight.
+Little rodents may look cute, but they’re anything but adorable when they’re building nests in your RV.
+Their sharp little teeth and powerful nesting instincts can destroy a vehicle’s insulation, hoses, and wiring system overnight.

 If left unchecked, rodents can cause thousands of dollars in damage.

 Before you activate your own four-legged rodent patrol militia, consider trying the MouseBlocker, an ultrasonic RV rodent control device that blasts invading critters with high-frequency sound waves.

 RV rodent control uses sound to keep pests out